Do you have to pull my credit before I speak to someone about the process?

 In order to get pre-qualified for a mortgage, we will need to run a credit report.
 However, we will never pull your credit score without obtaining verbal or written permission from you.

-Generally speaking, you can purchase a home with a value of two or three times your annual household income.
-However, the amount that you can borrow will also depend upon your employment history, credit history, current savings and debts, and the amount of down payment you are willing to make.
-You may also be able to take advantage of special loan programs for first-time buyers to purchase a home with a higher value.
-Give us a call, and we can help you determine exactly how much you can afford.
+Generally speaking, you can purchase a home with a value of two to three times your annual household income.
+The amount you can borrow will depend upon your employment history, credit history, current savings and debts and the amount of down payment you are willing to make.
+You may also be able to take advantage of special loan programs for first-time buyers for your home purchase.

 With a fixed-rate mortgage, the interest rate stays the same during the life of the loan.
 With an adjustable-rate mortgage (ARM), the interest changes periodically, typically in relation to an index.
 While the monthly payments that you make with a fixed-rate mortgage are relatively stable, payments on an ARM loan will likely change.
 There are advantages and disadvantages to each type of mortgage, and the best way to select a loan product is by talking to us.